NYC Guide for Soccer-Loving Teens

 If there’s one thing footy fans can’t get enough of, it’s soccer jerseys.
 Pick up a new kit at any of these shops and show your pride for club or country.

-Repping the USMNT?
-For a limited time (May 25–June 28), shop U.S. Soccer at Grand Central Terminal.
-Discover official gear, limited-edition NYC merchandise, and enjoy on-site player jersey personalization and customization.
-Visa cardholders receive exclusive benefits.
+Repping a nation (or two)?
+For a limited time (June 3–July 31), shop the FIFA World Cup store at Grand Central.
+Discover official team gear and limited-edition FIFA merchandise.
 Sport your new look while walking around the historic Grand Central train station.

 Pele Soccer retail store viewing screen